 Evaluating the success in ending extreme poverty in Moldova helps pave the way to implement similar strategies globally.
 So, what is the blueprint for ending extreme poverty?

 - The most crucial aspect is government accountability and a strong commitment to attain Millennium Development Goals.
-Strong oversight to prevent corruption and ensure fiscal responsibility to follow through with plans laid out by organizations like the United Nations, the World Bank and the IMF.
+Strong oversight to prevent corruption and ensure fiscal responsibility to follow through with plans that organizations like the United Nations, the World Bank and the IMF laid out.

 - A commitment to make secondary education more accessible, especially in rural areas, advances what a nation’s workforce is capable of and helps create job and wage growth.

-- Protecting vulnerable populations by distributing funds where they are most needed reduces extreme poverty.
+- Protecting vulnerable populations by distributing funds where they are most necessary reduces extreme poverty.

 Ending Extreme Poverty by 2030

 The U.N. aims to end extreme poverty by 2030, and when looking at Moldova’s success, it is not an outrageously unrealistic goal.
-With fiscal oversight, dedication to protecting the impoverished and the world’s willingness to engage, extreme poverty can be eradicated.
+With fiscal oversight, dedication to protecting the impoverished and the world’s willingness to engage, extreme poverty can disappear.

 – Zachary Kunze